eudoxia0/eudoxia0.github.io/article/_posts/2024-11-24-client-freedom.md

 - No feed, just put people in lists and subscribe to them over RSS so I can read them on [NetNewsWire][nnw].
-- Notifications are a batched into a once-a-day email.
+- Notifications are batched into a once-a-day email.
 - DMs and group chats entirely separated.
 - On my phone I want a client _just_ for tweeting into the void.
 No timeline, no scrolling, notifications.[^f2]